smarty/changelog/cloud/us-autocomplete-pro-api.md

 That API is accessed with the following URL: `us-autocomplete.api.smarty.com/suggest` We suggest you contact Smarty support for assistance in migrating to `US Autocomplete Pro`.

-# Unreleased
-- On Monday, March 9, 2026 we plan to incrementally roll out a new version of US Autocomplete Pro.
-- We anticipate the gradual rollout will take a few days.
-- Changes:
-  - `smarty_key` will be returned as a new field for results with entries <= 1.
-  - `entry_id` will be returned as a new field for collapsed secondary groups (entries > 1).
-  - Collapsed secondary groups will now contain the base address.
-Currently, the users see both the base address and the collapsed group which has caused confusion.
-  - Improved searching.

 ## 1.12.29 - 2025-07-01

 - Fixed issue where military UNIT addresses could not be found.